 Simon had learned Morse code as a signalman in the army.
-On his return to Lone Butte, he walked into the Western Union office, Copyrighted Material still in his uniform, to ask for a job and had been hired on the spot.
+On his return to Lone Butto, heriginal the the western Union office, still in his uniform, to ask for a job and had been hired on the spot.
 He was glad to tap out, at Lulu's request, IF ROBERT FALLS IN CUSTODY PLEASE CONTACT LULU LONE BUTTE down the wire to the Hobartha Police Department.
 "That'll be thirty cents, Lucille, the next time you're in town," he said.